Maladril/import-mailbox-to-gmail/README.md

 1. Download the script - [import-mailbox-to-gmail.py]
 (https://github.com/google/import-mailbox-to-gmail/releases/download/v1.3/import-mailbox-to-gmail.py)
+   put this file in the same folder as the python install in step 2

 2. [Download](https://www.python.org/downloads/) and install Python 2.7 (not
    Python 3.x) for your operating system if needed.